Sheila Willms, M.Ed.

 Professor Willms believes students must be highly ‘engaged’ in order to learn effectively and you will often see students actively participating and engaging in activities or discussions while in her classes.

-While teaching at Waldorf University (since 2001), she has helped develop its new teacher training programs.
-Sheila has taught courses for Waldorf students in: behavior and discipline, assessment, methods (music, movement, art and drama), educational psychology, ethics and religious diversity and language development.
-Professor Willms has also supervised student teachers in the field and while serving as assistant professor at Waldorf.
-She has been nominated for “Professor of the Year” six times by Alpha Chi.
-She has also served as sponsor for the Waldorf Education Club (ISEA-SP) since 2003, receiving the “Sponsor of the Year” award from the Iowa State Education Association in 2005.
+While teaching at Waldorf University, she has helped develop its teacher training programs.
+She’s taught courses for Waldorf students in: elementary and secondary behavior management, assessment, elementary and secondary methods, educational psychology, language development, ethics and religious diversity; she has also supervised student teachers in the field.
+Professor Willms has been nominated for “Professor of the Year” seven times by Alpha Chi, has served as sponsor for the Waldorf Education Club (ISEA-SP) from 2003 to 2014, receiving the “Sponsor of the Year” award from the Iowa State Education Association in 2005.
 She also represented ISEA-SP sponsors on the national writing team in Washington D.C. in 2006.
-Professor Willms is currently a member of the Iowa Association of College Teachers of Education (IACTE), and has served on the Assessment for Learning (AFL) Committee of that same organization, receiving the Iowa AFL training from Margaret Heritage.
+Professor Willms is currently a member of the Iowa Association of College Teachers of Education (IACTE) and has served on the Assessment for Learning (AFL) Committee of that same organization.